nikitakrutoy/Points2Minecraft/README.md

 The map from colors to Minecraft block is done using idea from [here](https://projects.raspberrypi.org/en/projects/minecraft-selfies/5)

-For minecraft level modification I used pymclevel which only supports python2.
+For minecraft level modification I used [pymclevel](https://github.com/mcedit/pymclevel) which only supports python2.
 That is the reason for 2 requirements files. voxelize.py runs on python3, add2mc runs on python2.

+Tested on Minecraft 1.8

 ## Pretty Images
 Examples of voxelizations using open3d API of school campus point cloud.